 In 2018 the government set out seven principles to guide thinking on social care, with the first principle being that quality and safety are embedded in service provision.
 The care and support white paper, Caring For Our Future, states that a high-quality service must be one that keeps people safe from harm, and that services need to safeguard adults whose circumstances make them vulnerable and protect them from avoidable harm.

-The Personal Social Services Adult Social Care Survey asks service users aged 18 and over who are receiving long-term support from social services about their experiences.
-It is designed to help the adult social care sector understand more about the impact of services, enable service user choice and inform service development.
-The survey asks service users whether care and support services help them in feeling safe.
+The Personal Social Services Adult Social Care Survey asks adults who are receiving long-term support from social services about their experiences.
+It is designed to help the adult social care sector understand more about the impact of services, to enable service user choice and inform service development.
+The survey asks people whether care and support services help them in feeling safe.

 About this data

 This indicator uses data from the Personal Social Services Adult Social Care Survey (ASCS) – an annual survey for England that took place for the eighth time in 2017-18.
 The survey covers all service users aged 18 and over who are receiving, at the point that data are extracted, long-term support services funded or managed by social services following a full assessment of need.

 Data prior to 2014-15 have not been included due to changes in the weighting methodology and the eligible population for the ASCS.
 These changes resulted in a break in the time series and figures from 2014-15 onwards are not directly comparable to figures from surveys prior to this.

 The 2020-21 survey was voluntary and as not all councils took part in the survey, care needs to be taken when comparing the data to previous years.